envisioning/vocab/vocab/ait-algorithmic-information-theory.md

 ---
 category: CORE, MATH
+generality:
+- 0.875
+- 0.86
+- 0.845
+- 0.83
+- 0.815
+- 0.8
+- 0.785
 slug: ait
 summary: Studies the complexity of strings and the amount of information they contain, using algorithms and computational methods.
 title: AIT (Algorithmic Information Theory)
 ---